bytaesu/cloudflare-auth-worker/README.md

 # Cloudflare Auth Worker

-A TypeScript-based lightweight authentication service, built with:
+A TypeScript-based lightweight authentication service optimized for Cloudflare Workers, built with:

 - [Hono](https://hono.dev)
 - [Better Auth](https://better-auth.com)
 - [Drizzle ORM](https://orm.drizzle.team)
 - [Postgres with Neon](https://neon.tech)

+This setup offers the following benefits:

+- Efficient development through integration of Cloudflare CLI, Better Auth CLI, and Drizzle CLI.
+- Seamless transition between development and production environments.
+- Apply changes consistently using a script.

+You can extend this setup with custom scripts tailored to your workflow.
+That’s how I use it as well.

 ## Environment Variables